J0hnZMT/listdir/README.md

 -then press enter, a csv file will be saved with csv file name you typed with all the data about (parent path, file name, file size) directory and sub-directories you typed on the command line.

+## Optional Argument

+-j, --json     Output a json file instead of csv file

+## How to install

+pip install listdir

 **To use as a module, simply do:**

 import listdir